loicmarie/playground-8maVaWFU/markdowns/single_cell_operations.md

 We have said that a position is of type `Bitboard`.
 So how is defined a cell ?

 Response is... a Bitboard !
 Yes, that's pretty confusing.

 > _I don't get the difference ?_

-In fact a bitboard representing a cell is a sequence with only 1 bit at 1 and the other at 0.
+In fact a bitboard representing a cell is a sequence with only **1 bit at 1** and **the other at 0**.
 This type of binary vector is often used in different computing domains and is called "**one-hot encoding**".

+!(Cell)[img/cell.png]

 # Get a cell